hokonohara/tractusx-sdk/README.md

 ## Dataspace Architecture Patterns

-This SDK will be developer based on the Dataspace & Industry Usage Patterns provided in Eclipse Tractus-X [sig-architecture](https://github.com/eclipse-tractusx/sig-architecture)
+This SDK will be developed based and will follow the Dataspace & Industry Usage Patterns recommended in Eclipse Tractus-X [sig-architecture](https://github.com/eclipse-tractusx/sig-architecture)

 ## How to Get Involved